damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 #### Tier 1 Support

-+ Provide a resolution to the customer, r, r, r, r, r, r, resolved at first point of contact (FPOC).
++ Provide a resolution to the customer, resolved at first point of contact (FPOC).
 + Document information from the customer in relation to the problem.
 + For problems not solved at FPOC, the service engineer will inform the customer of an escalation and will escalate the ticket to Tier 2 support.
 + If no interactions have taken place and issue is not within the scope of Tier 1 support, the ticket should be escalated to Tier 2 immediately.

 **Examples of requests solved at Tier 1**